Rozenite for Web

 Installation

-1. Download the .crx file from the releases page.
+1. Download the latest extension from the releases page.

 2. Open Chrome and go to chrome://extensions.